Is Zara Good or Bad?

 Just 15% buy Zara less than once a year, and 4% - never.

-Quotes from the survey
+Quotes from my survey

 "I think Zara is a great place to buy trendy clothes at a reasonable price, yet I don’t think that mass market brands are environmentally friendly or have thorough control over their employees."